Bald Eagle State Park: Foster Joseph Sayers Reservoir

 Foster Joseph Sayers Reservoir is a 1730 acre reservoir that was built in 1969 by the U.S. Army Corps of Engineers as part of a flood control project on the Susquehanna River basin.
 The lake was created by damming Bald Eagle Creek.
 It stretches upstream for 8 mi and has 23 mi of shoreline.
-The park is at an elevation of 958 ft.

-War hero

 The lake is named for Foster Joseph Sayers a World War II hero.
-Sayers grew up in Marsh Creek.
-He received the Medal of Honor for acts of bravery on November 12, 1944, near Thionville, France.
-His Medal of Honor citation reads as follows:

 Boating

 Unlimited horsepower motorboats are permitted on Foster Joseph Sayers Reservoir.
 Boats equipped with inboard engines with over the transom or straight-stack type exhausts are not permitted.
 All boats must have current registration with any state.
 Boaters must adhere to the speed-limit of 45 mi/h and follow the counterclockwise pattern when navigating the lake.
 The marina has 369 docking slips that are available to rent seasonally or daily.
 Inland Marine and Power Sports operates the marina and provides various services to the public.